Raintree Hotel, St Mary's Road

 The Raintree Hotel St. Mary's Road is a five-star hotel located at Alwarpet in Chennai, India.
-It was the fifth hotel in India and the first in South India to get "Ecotel" certification.
+It is the fifth hotel in India, and the first in South India, to get an "Ecotel" certification.

 The Hotel

-The Raintree Hotel has a total of 108 rooms.
-The restaurants at the hotel include The Colony, a multi-cuisine restaurant, Chap Chay, an Asian delicacies restaurant, Havana Club, and Above Sea Level, the 14th-level rooftop resto-bar.
-There are three banquet halls and two conference venues which totals to 4200 sq ft of banqueting space.
-The hotel also has a pool at the roof-top along with a health club.
+The Raintree Hotel has a total of 105 rooms.
+The hotel has multiple dining options 'The Colony', a multi-cuisine restaurant, 'Chap Chay', which specializes in Asian delicacies.
+It also has Havana Club, and Above Sea Level, a rooftop resto-bar located on the 14th floor.
+In addition to that the hotel has three banquet halls and two conference venues which measures to a total 4200 sq ft.
+The hotel also has rooftop pool and a health club.

-The interiors were designed by Mumbai-based Prakash Mankar & Associates.